Contribution margin ratio: what it is, formula, examples

 Key takeaways

-• Calculate contribution margin ratio by subtracting variable costs from revenue and dividing by revenue to determine what percentage of each sale contributes to covering fixed costs and generating profit.
+- Calculate your contribution margin ratio by subtracting variable costs from revenue, then dividing by revenue — this tells you exactly how many cents of every sales dollar are available to cover fixed costs and generate profit.

-• Use contribution margin ratio to determine your break-even point by dividing total fixed costs by the contribution margin ratio, which shows the sales volume needed to cover all fixed expenses.
+- Use your contribution margin ratio to find your break-even point by dividing total fixed costs by the ratio — this gives you the exact sales revenue you need each month before you start making a profit.

 What is the contribution margin ratio?

-Contribution margin ratio measures how much of each sale contributes to covering fixed costs and generating profit.
+Contribution margin ratio is the percentage of each sale that remains after subtracting variable costs, showing how much revenue contributes to covering fixed costs and generating profit.
 This ratio helps you:

-• Assess product profitability: identify which products generate the most profit per sale
+- Assess how profitable products are: Identify which products generate the most profit per sale

-• Calculate break-even points: determine sales volume needed to cover fixed costs
+- Calculate break-even points: Determine the sales volume needed to cover fixed costs

-• Guide pricing decisions: understand how price changes affect profitability
+- Guide pricing decisions: Understand how price changes affect profit

 How to calculate contribution margin ratio